Brammyson/Brammyson/README.md

-NSMBW speedrunne and proud creator of NSUEABLD
+NSMBW speedrunner and proud creator of NSUEABLD